 Assignment of contracts, or certain rights or obligations under a contract, are often controlled by the language of the specific agreement to which parties have agreed.
 In many cases, there are specific limitations regarding the assignment of contracts or a complete bar which forbids the assignment of any rights or obligations under an agreement.

 With proper drafting of a contract, assignments can be handled legally, effectively, and intelligently.
-The attorneys at the Katz Law Group have the years of experience needed to effectively draft contracts to fit your business interests and enforce violations by others against your interests.
+The Katz Law Group has the years of experience needed to effectively draft contracts to fit your business interests and enforce violations by others against your interests.

 Assignments of Contracts